bcgov/zeva/developer-guide.md

 The application requires users to be authenticated using IDIR or BCeID.

 When developing locally, you may want to assign different users to different profiles, for example, have a 'government' profile as well as a 'supplier' profile.
 Your IDIR should be used for your government account and your BCeID account should be used for supplier accounts.
 You can insert your own user_profile objects into the database according to which identity provider you are loggin in with.
+The keycloak_user_id field should contain the string found in your user_token under the key 'preferred_username'.
+You can print user_token in keycloak_authentication.py on line 95 to get this id and update your user_profile record eg.

+update user_profile set keycloak_user_id = '54654f9a7d164428ac57652caf33437e@idir' where id = 1;

-The user_creation_request table is used to map external users to Zeva users.
-A user_creation_request entry will have to exist with your keycloak_email and external_username in order to map your IDIR/BCeID account within the system.
+** DEPRICATED The user_creation_request table is used to map external users to Zeva users.
+A user_creation_request entry will have to exist with your keycloak_email and external_username in order to map your IDIR/BCeID account within the system. **

 You can also update the user_role's for your user by adding to the cross table between user_profile and role (user_role).
 Please reach out to a team member if you have any questions.

 ## Code Changes